liuhyzhy0909/DRI-time-series-analysis-inR/README.md

 outputs raw engine data data and an interpolated time series (zoo objects).
 note: this code handles both the wireless data and the remote data and attempts to combine the two at the end (based on timestamps)

-## Example R code 1-A
+Example R code 1-A
-#set the working directory to where the engine data csv file lives.
+Set the working directory to where the engine data csv file lives. setwd("C:/Users/asus/Desktop/heavy_hauler/Data/130527_C1/EngineData")
-setwd("C:/Users/asus/Desktop/heavy_hauler/Data/130527_C1/EngineData")

-# read in the csv file, you have to change this every time, don't worry about the other stuff.
-df <- read.table("C1vimsCDL153-253_LAJ00314.csv", skip=2, fill=T, stringsAsFactors=F, sep=",")
+Read in the csv file, you have to change this every time, don't worry about the other stuff. df <- read.table("C1vimsCDL153-253_LAJ00314.csv", skip=2, fill=T, stringsAsFactors=F, sep=",")

-# this start time is for 13:53:48
-start <- 13*60*60+53*60+48
+This start time is for 13:53:48 start <- 13*60*60+53*60+48
-# this makes the date 2013-05-27
-a <- as.POSIXct(start, origin="2013-05-27")
+This makes the date 2013-05-27 a <- as.POSIXct(start, origin="2013-05-27")

-#the remote data is 4HZ so this had to be converted. using the line
-c <- as.integer(nrow(df)/4)*4
+The remote data is 4HZ so this had to be converted. using the line c <- as.integer(nrow(df)/4)*4

 Chapter 1 - Section B - Liebherr Engine Data